Coronavirus Protocol in a Holistic Personal Injury Law Office

 - Immunity boosting Ginger Juice Tea made fresh on-site and distributed to our staff in the morning.
 Ginger tea made from ginger juice is thought to be an easy and proven way to raise our own natural immunity.

 This recipe requires a juicer.
-It was created by Stephen Harrod Buhner and included within his book Herbal Antivirals, which is linked below.
-We highly recommend this book written in 2012, which has a specific protocol that may help protect people from the Coronavirus as well as another that may help those already infected.
+It was created by Stephen Harrod Buhner and included in his book Herbal Antivirals, linked below.
+We highly recommend this book written in 2012, which has a specific protocol that may help protect people from the Coronavirus and another that may help those already infected.

 Juice 1-2 pounds of ginger root (no need to peel).
 Juice and refrigerate, then pour: